ripfreeworld/ModuleTracking/Instruction.md

  **record.py** is to read the current usage for each antenna and store new records into the TABLE `capacity`.<br>
  This script keeps running with a given gap between each loop, adding every new record into the database.

- **report.py** filter the latest information for each unique pair, i.e. antenna-VSN-schedule, including the last records in history and the newest records at present.<br>
+ **report.py** filters the information and generates two html files, which shows the latest status of antenna and the history of VSN, respectively. <br>

- **htmlGenerator.py** finally generate the reader-friendly result of report.py in html format.
+ **htmlGenerator.py** finally generate the reader-friendly result from report.py into html format.

 ##  Installation
 ### MacOS